Mexico Field Trips, February and March 1980

 Went

-from the night before.Charlie had to have his van fixed & also
+from the night before.Charlie had to have his van fixed and also

 Roberto’s spare tire (which had gone flat during the Bonampak mud